rafosorio/iks-workshop/_docs/getting-started/startserver.md

 npm install
 ```

-This process may run for less than 2 minutes, once the npm modules required are installed, enter the following command to compile the Express server
+This process may run for less than 2 minutes.
+Once the npm modules required are installed, enter the following command to compile the Express server

 ```
 npm run build
 ```

 Once that is completed, run the following command to start the server.
 You may receive a prompt to allow ngrok to be accessible via your desktop firewall; approve it.
-(On a Mac, you may have to run the command using sudo: `sudo npm run start`). ngrok is a tunnel to your local server that will be hosting your widgets during development.
+(On a Mac, you may have to run the command using sudo: `sudo npm run start`.) ngrok is a tunnel to your local server that will be hosting your widgets during development.
 ```
 npm run start
 ```